What are the key distinctions between okay and outstanding content?

 In order to get your audience hooked, you need to:

-- Pinpoint irresistible topics and stand-out story angles that bring massive attention from the readers
+- Pinpoint irresistible topics and stand-out story angles that bring you massive attention

 - Create the exact content your ideal target audience is looking for